 Ok, so maybe it’s rather different than Spanish or Mandarin, but hear me out.

-To communicate successfully with a computer, kids are challenged to break down concepts into their simplest form.
+To communicate with a computer, kids pick a coding language and then break down concepts into their simplest forms.
 This is unique to the world of programming in a really awesome, “hello world” kind of way.
 It’s tough to replicate that kind of challenge or the reward in any other field.

 It’s a pattern every programmer knows: plan, iterate, debug: then rinse and repeat.
 Tenacity and learning from failure are everything in this field.
-After all, coding requires breaking problems down into chunks and applying the scientific method until that epic “it works!” moment.
+After all, to solving problems with coding requires breaking things down into chunks and applying the scientific method until that epic “it works!” moment.

 Of course, an engineer’s mindset has plenty of other uses.
 Beyond the tech world, if you take a great plan and add patience to strong problem-solving skills, you’re well on the way to success.

 8. Coding can be lucrative—yes, even for kids!

 Kids are also using Roblox and other games to market in-game features they’ve created.
 That’s right: kids can make money by playing and understanding video games.

 Still not convinced?
 Check out the growing number of hackathons kids can compete in for some serious cash (what's a hackathon?), and learn more about the different ways kids can make money online from home.